SydneyDanger/machine-learning-zoomcamp/cohorts/2023/01-intro/homework.md

 ### Set up the environment

 You need to install Python, NumPy, Pandas, Matplotlib and Seaborn.
-For that, you can the instructions from [06-environment.md](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/01-intro/06-environment.md).
+For that, you can use the instructions from [06-environment.md](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/01-intro/06-environment.md).

 ### Question 1